 When we checked out the PlayStation 4 (PS4) just after launch in January 2014, it was a game-centric machine with little in the way of multimedia features.
 Since then, Sony has beefed up its music and video functions, which finally brought it into line with its predecessor, the PS3.
 There's very little difference between the PS4 and its main competitor Microsoft's Xbox One in 2017, but it has a couple of extra bells and whistles that give it a leg up in the gaming department.

 When the PS4 launched, it was severely lacking in the multimedia department, to the point where the PS3 actually offered many more home entertainment features.
 But once-absent features such as DLNA, 3D Blu-ray and MP3 support have now been added via various firmware updates over the past few years.
-Most major streaming services such as Stan, Netflix, ABC iView, SBS OnDemand and Foxtel Now are available on PS4, and it's the only console with an official Spotify app which lets you play music while a game is active.
+Most major streaming services such as Stan, Netflix, ABC iView, SBS OnDemand and Foxtel Now are available on PS4, as well as Spotify so you can stream music while gaming.

 Gaming with the PS4

 The days where you could run a game from a disc seem to be behind us.
 Games must be installed to the hard drive, but you can start playing them before the whole game has finished installing.
 Even though the 500GB hard drive may seem big, some of the games require nearly 40GB each.
 You could find your console fills up quickly as more games are released.